Figure Skater's Website www.sk8stuff.com

 Like all formally organized sporting activities, figure skating has a hierarchy of organizations to control it.
 This section provides a brief overview of that hierarchy.

 Beginning skaters usually skate in rink-sponsored "general" sessions or in a Learn-to-Skate program, which might be sponsored directly by a rink or by a skating club.
-Usually, when skaters have advanced beyond the "beginner" level, they join a skating club, and take individual instruction from a private instructor, or "pro".
-In the USA, most skating clubs have an affiliation with one of two national "governing bodies" -- the USFSA, or the ISI.
-In Canada, most clubs are affiliated with the CFSA.
+Usually, when skaters have advanced beyond the beginner level, they join a skating club and take individual instruction from a private instructor, or "pro".
+In most cases, skating clubs have an affiliation with a National Governing Body, which coordinates the activites of clubs.

 National Governing Bodies

-Within the USA, most clubs are affiliated with one of 2 national organizing bodies -- either the USFSA (United States Figure Skating Association) or the ISI (Ice Skating Institute).
+Within the USA, most clubs are affiliated with one of 2 national organizing bodies -- either United States Figure Skating (USFSA), or the Ice Skating Institute (ISI).
 Each association provides an organizational structure for programming, administration, and skater development.
 While both associations provide a full range of programming to support skaters of all interests, they actually cooperate to each provide a slightly different emphasis.
 The USFSA emphasizes programming for the competitive skater, and provides the sanctioned path to World and Olympic competition.
 The ISI emphasizes programming for recreational and fitness skaters.

 The ISI is actually an organization for rink owners and managers, which defines programming and structure for their figure skating programs.
 The USFSA provides a structure for clubs which are each individually managed by club-member elected Boards of Directors.